sfigg/commercialization-public/design/device-experiences/OEM-secure-boot.md

 4. The client sends the log to the server, possibly with other security information.
 5. Depending on the implementation and configuration, the server can now determine whether the client is healthy and grant the client access to either a limited quarantine network or to the full network.

-## Secure boot hardware requirements
-The firmware requirements for Secure boot are listed here.
-- UEFI 2.3.1 Errata C or higher.
-- The platform exposes an interface that adheres to the profile of UEFI v2.3.1 Section 27.
-- The platform must come provisioned with the correct keys in the UEFI Signature database (db) to allow Windows to boot.
-It must also support secure authenticated updates to the db and dbx per the spec.
-Storage of secure variables must be isolated from the running operating system such that they cannot be modified without detection.
-- All firmware components are signed using at least RSA-2048 with SHA-256.
-When power is turned on, the system starts executing code in the firmware and uses public key cryptography as per algorithm policy to verify the signatures of all images in the boot sequence, up to and including the Windows Boot Manager.
-- The system must protect against rollback of firmware to older versions.
-The platform provides the EFI_HASH_PROTOCOL (per UEFI v2.3.1) for offloading cryptographic hash operations and the EFI_RNG_PROTOCOL (Microsoft defined) for accessing platform entropy.

 ## Signature Databases and Keys
 Before the PC is deployed, the OEM stores the Secure Boot databases onto the PC.
 This includes the signature database (db), revoked signatures database (dbx), and Key Enrollment Key database (KEK) onto the PC.
 These databases are stored on the firmware nonvolatile RAM (NV-RAM) at manufacturing time.